datasektionen/bawang-content/en/clubs/auditors/body.md

 # Auditors

-The auditors examines the board and interpret the Chapter's regulatory documents.
+The auditors examine the board and interpret the Chapter's regulatory documents.

 You can read more about what the auditors do in the Chapter's [statutes](https://styrdokument.datasektionen.se/stadgar).